 The fifth generation brings several interesting new things to the table when it comes to capturing Pokémon.
 If you're wondering how things worked in the first, second or third and fourth generations, go there instead.
 If you just want the catch rate calculator to find out how likely you are to catch some Pokémon, that's here.

 A Note on Mathematical Functions

 (If you don't care about math or ludicrously small margins of error in Pokémon formulas, feel free to skip this bit.)

-Perhaps the most interesting change in the inner mechanics of Black and White compared to the previous Pokémon games is that they no longer feature pileups of rounding errors in all the formulas thanks to working with integers from start to finish.
+One of the subtlest changes to the inner mechanics of Black and White compared to the previous Pokémon games is that they no longer feature pileups of rounding errors in all the formulas thanks to working with integers from start to finish.
 Instead, now we're dealing with numbers of a precision to the nearest 1/4096th in all the intermediate stages in the formulas.

 What does this mean, exactly?
-Well, if you do calculations with three digits after the decimal point, that's accuracy to the nearest 1/1000th, while four digits would be to the nearest 1/10000th, so it's somewhere between that.
-The reason we're working with one four-thousand-ninety-sixths instead of something convenient like one thousandths is that in the DS's memory - as with all computers - the numbers are represented in binary, where the first binary digit ('bit') after the point means halves, the second means quarters, the third means eighths and so on - twelve bits after the "decimal point", in particular, gives us accuracy to the nearest 1/4096th.
+Well, if you do calculations with three digits after the decimal point, that's accuracy to the nearest 1/1000th, while four digits would be to the nearest 1/10000th, so it's somewhere between those two levels of accuracy.
+The reason we're working with one four-thousand-ninety-sixths instead of something convenient like one thousandths is that in the DS's memory - as with all computers - the numbers are represented in binary, where the first binary digit ('bit') after the point means halves, the second means quarters, the third means eighths and so on - twelve bits after the "binary point", in particular, gives us accuracy to the nearest 1/4096th.

 It can get a bit confusing to think of things in terms of 1/4096ths, and ultimately the fact is that gives us plenty enough accuracy to make the rounding stop truly mattering in all but the most exceptional of cases.
 Thus, in most of the discussion on this page I will pretend there is no rounding at all.
 However, if you want to be completely accurate, the real formula for X for instance looks like this: